Academic Tailored

 - Wominjeka Mural and Yarning Circle

-MEC is supported by Koorie Engagement Support Officer (KESO) Simon Penrose who is a highly respected member of our school community.
-Simon is a proud member of the local Aboriginal community and holds a deep understanding of Aboriginal culture and the history of the community.
-Simon provide’s advice to schools about culturally inclusive learning environments, coordination of services to support engagement and improved outcomes for Koorie children and young people.
+MEC is supported by Koorie Engagement Support Officer (KESO) Danni Speak who is a highly respected member of our school community.
+Danni is a proud member of the local Aboriginal community and holds a deep understanding of Aboriginal culture and the history of the community.
+Danni provides advice to schools about culturally inclusive learning environments, coordination of services to support engagement and improved outcomes for Koorie children and young people.

 Aboriginal dates of significance: